vtian72/portfolio/README.md

 We applied transfer learning on the following models with only the output layer trained.

-1. **VGG-19**, which consists of 19 layers and is known for its simplicity and depth, but may require more computational resources for training and inference for a larger images.
+1. **VGG-19**, known for its simplicity and depth
-2. **ResNet50**, comprises “skip connections” which alleviates the vanishing gradient problem, allowing for the training for very deep networks.
-This helps in learning complex and subtle patterns, while improving training efficiency.
+2. **ResNet50**, alleviates the vanishing gradient problem, allowing for the training for very deep networks
-3. **EfficientNet** designed to achieve superior efficiency in accuracy and computational usage.
-They are capable of generalizing well on unseen data.
+3. **EfficientNet** capable of generalizing well on unseen data.

 <u>Results</u>